Topsham man arrested Thursday following fatal Woolwich crash in July

 Wyman was posthumously awarded the city of Bath’s Al Smith Community Spirit Award in October.
 He had served as a youth mentor, volunteering for two decades as a coach for Bath Youth Football.

-The July 15 crash has sparked concern about the many crashes that happen in this area of Route 1.
+The July 15 crash sparked concern about the many crashes that happen on that stretch of Route 1.

-In the past three years, Woolwich’s fire and rescue department responded to 17 calls, three of which were fatal, between the Taste of Maine Restaurant and where Route 1 intersects with George Wright Road, according to Woolwich Fire Chief Mike Demers.
+In the past three years, Woolwich’s fire and rescue department responded to 17 crashes between the Taste of Maine Restaurant and where Route 1 intersects with George Wright Road, according to Woolwich Fire Chief Mike Demers.
+Three of those crashes resulted in deaths.

 The Maine Department of Transportation plans to replace or rehabilitate the bridge just north of the Taste of Maine where this crash occurred.
 During a public meeting on the project Wednesday there was a call for increased safety measures.